snaj06/Onion/website/versioned_docs/version-4.2/04-emulators/02-consoles/36-snk-neo-geo-cd.md

 - Bios: (`000-lo.lo` or `ng-lo.rom`) and (`neocd_f.rom` or `neocd.bin` or `uni-bioscd.rom`) placed in a folder named neocd within the bios folder

 UniBIOS can be used but v4.0 can lead to missing or corrupted audio when used with save states.
 Earlier UniBIOS version are OK.

-Because Neo Geo roms can come in different formats (split or non-merged), it's recommended to keep the 'neogeo.zip' bios in both the `/BIOS` folder and the `/Roms/NEOGEO` folder to ensure best compatibility.